GeekerHWH/GeekerHWH.github.io/content/en/blogs/dialog.md

        --extra-label string
               Override   the  label  used  for  “Extra”  buttons.
 Note:  for inputmenu widgets, this defaults to “Rename”.

-       --help Prints the help message to the standard output and  exits.
-The help  message  is also printed if no options are given, or if an unrecognized option is given.

        --help-button
               Show a help-button after “OK”  and  “Cancel”  buttons  in  boxes